thecppzoo/thecppzoo.github.io/ultimate-callable/part1.md

 struct Continuation;

 struct EventPublisher {
-    /// A callback receives the event and the subscriber-supplied data Slot subscribe(Continuation (*callback)(void *, Event), void *userData);
+    /// A callback receives the event and the subscriber-supplied data,
+    /// the user provided data will be forwarded to the receiver along with the event Slot subscribe(Continuation (*callback)(void *, Event), void *userData);

     // ...